Baltimore Ravens vs. Cleveland Browns NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Home and road insights

-- Baltimore has covered the spread twice at home, and is 4-1 overall there, this year.
+- At home this season, Baltimore has two wins against the spread and is 4-1 overall.

-- The Ravens are winless ATS (0-3) as 4-point favorites or greater at home.
+- The Ravens are winless ATS (0-3) as 4-point favorites or more at home.

-- In four of five home games this season, Baltimore has hit the over.
+- In four of five games at home this season, Baltimore has gone over the total.

-- The average point total in Ravens home games this season is 49.8 points, 4.3 more than this contest's over/under (45.5).
+- The average point total in Ravens home games this season is 49.8 points, 2.8 more than this matchup's over/under (47).

-- Away from home, Cleveland is 3-2 against the spread, and 2-3 overall.
+- On the road, Cleveland is 3-2 against the spread, and 2-3 overall.

 Powered by Data Skrive.